 Whether you’re arriving in London for the first time, or if you’re about to enter a different stage in the program, it’s important to keep track of your academic and living expenses.

-The below figures are based on 2018 tuition rates.
-They represent cost of living in a 12-month period for a single adult living in London (in Canadian dollars) and are likely to increase slightly each year based on inflation and extenuating circumstances.
-It is important to note that costs depend on a number of factors, including a student’s program, familial situation, and personal needs.
+The tables below are based on the Fall/Winter 2021/2022 tuition rates and the estimated cost of living in a 12-month period for a single adult living in London (in Canadian dollars) and are likely to increase slightly each year.
+It is important to note that living costs depend on a number of factors, including a student’s program, familial situation, and personal needs.
 The figures presented in this table, therefore, could be considerably higher or lower depending on the individual student.

 |Estimated Living Expenses||Domestic||International|